pa2si/berlin-en-salsa/README.md

-what to do in fixes-after-refactor-plus-add-event-day-scalability2:
+whats done in fixes-after-refactor-plus-add-event-day-scalability2:

+- i can add now more days to the festival and automatically timetables gets created

 TIMETABLE_ARCHITECTURE_ANALYSIS
 TIMETABLE_SCALABILITY_ANALYSIS